 - Q: What tools do you use for grooming?

 - A: For beaks and nails we prefer to use a dremel tool at low to medium speed.
 Sometimes we have to switch to nail clippers if the bird becomes too stressed by the dremel’s noise.
-For wings, we use regular small kitchen scissors.
+For wings, we use regular scissors.

 - Q: How long does grooming usually take?

-- A: Once the grooming form is completed, it usually takes around 5 minutes to do a beak, wing, or nail trim depending on how cooperative the bird is with being toweled and what they need done during their appointment.
+- A: It usually takes around 5 minutes to do a beak, wing, or nail trim depending on how cooperative the bird is with being toweled and what they need done during their appointment.

 Frequently Asked General Questions

 - Q: What payment options do you offer?

-- A: We can accept payment by cash or e-transfer.
-Unfortunately, we can not take payments by debit or credit cards as we do not have a card reader but plan to in the future.
+- A: We accept payment by cash or e-transfer.
+Unfortunately, we can not take payments by debit or credit cards as we do not have a card reader.